matthewyoung94/QRP/README.md

-An Interactive Infographic on AI Research Practices.
+A simple interactive Infographic on AI Research Practices.

 This project displays Questionable Research Practices (QRPs) in machine learning through an interactive, user-friendly interface.